Right to Buy Mortgages

 How to apply for the scheme and get a mortgage

-• Finding the right mortgage lender and securing the best deal for you: Your mortgage broker will be able to identify those lenders who cater for Right to Buy applications and offer the best interest rate terms available across the whole market.
+- Finding the right mortgage lender and securing the best deal for you: If you accept your landlord’s offer, you’ll need to look at deals from mortgage providers.
+A mortgage broker will be able to identify lenders who cater to Right to Buy applications and offer the best interest rate terms available across the whole market.
 This will save you time and, potentially, some money too.

 Mortgage eligibility criteria